cenchat/ember-attrs-validations/README.md

 });
 ```

+Currently only supports validations for required fields and data type.
 To see what types are available, see [Ember.typeOf](http://emberjs.com/api/classes/Ember.html#method_typeOf).

 ## Caveat